 Eliminating the cost of cash

-The burden of cash usage on our economies is substantial, representing as much as 1.5 percent of a country’s GDP.
+The burden of cash usage on our economies is substantial, representing as much as 1.5 percent of a location’s GDP.
 Merchants alone lose hundreds of millions of dollars every year to leakage and theft, while residents and visitors are more vulnerable to theft and mugging in cities with a high circulation of cash.

 Advancing financial inclusion